Skip to main content

 Description

-The endometrium has a high regenerative capacity, mainly controlled by stem cells.
-Endometrial stem cells reside in the basalis of the endometrium; however, other sources of stem cells, such as the bone marrow, also contribute to endometrial tissue homeostasis.
-Damage to the stem cell niche results in the replacement of bona fide endometrium with fibrotic endometrium, which leads to endometrial atrophy or Asherman’s Syndrome.
+The endometrium has an extraordinary regenerative capacity, mainly controlled by endometrial stem cells that reside in its basal layer.
+However, other sources of stem cells, such as the bone marrow, also contribute to maintaining the natural balance (homeostasis) of this tissue.

 Read more